tracim/tracim/docs/administration/configuration/plugins/plugins.md

-# Writing and using plugins for tracim
+esn# Writing and using plugins for tracim

 tracim's plugin system allows to extend and customize the tracim backend by interacting with the backend library, registering new routes/views, and handling events through hooks.